axibase/atsd/finance/sql.md

 ```

 * The default `offset` is `1`.
-* If the requested row does not exist, the function returns `NULL`, or `notFoundValue` if specified.
+* If the requested row does not exist, the function returns `NULL`, or the `defaultValue` if specified.
 * The returned data type is determined similar to the [`ISNULL`](#isnull) function.
 * If the result set is partitioned with the [`ROW_NUMBER`](#row_number) clause, the function can access rows only within the **same** partition as the current row.